With the creative characters and silly stories, Dr. Seuss books are popular with beginning readers.

 Dr. Seuss Activities for Elementary

 Thing 1 & Thing 2 pencils — These cute pencils are fun to craft and may even inspire your child to write their own creative stories.

 STEM Activity for Horton Hatches the Egg — A classic STEM challenge pairs perfectly with the book for a fun Dr. Seuss activity for older students and young ones as well.

-If I Ran the Zoo activity — This activity will encourage kids to stretch their imaginations as well as work on rhyming skills.
+If I Ran the Zoo activity — Dr. Seuss is the master of creating new words and encouraging readers to really stretch their imagination.
+This activity will encourage kids to stretch their imaginations as well as work on rhyming skills.

 Host Your Own Wacky Wednesday — No matter what age they are, kids love having a zany day inspired by Dr. Seuss’s Wacky Wednesday.

 Oh, the Thinks You Can Think printable activity — This is an activity with cute rhyming questions that your child can answer on their own, or you can interview them yourself.
 I love the idea of doing it each year to watch their answers change as they get older.

 Cardboard Tube Lorax — Even the Lorax himself would love this recycled craft.

 Dr. Seuss-Inspired Sight Word Game — This DIY game is perfect for working on sight words.
 You could also modify it to work on math facts.

 Cat in the Hat balance activity — In the book, one of the cat’s first tricks is a zany balancing trick.
 Kids will have fun learning about the center of gravity and trying their own silly balancing acts.

 Make the Cat’s Hat— That red and white striped hat is symbolic of Dr. Seuss.
 Follow these simple directions to make your own wearable hat just like the cat’s.

 Green Eggs & Ham inspired Lego sling-shot car — In the book Sam invites the main character to eat green eggs and ham in a car.
 Challenge your child to create their own crazy car in this Seuss-inspired STEM activity.